-- For the SCCP, > \$4 million of private funds received as gifts or pledges.
-In FY 2013, \$3.55 Million was raised. - Implement new integrated curriculum model in the P3 year.
+- Implement new integrated curriculum model in the P3 year.
 This is being accomplished. - Implement E-portfolio system.
 A new e-Portfolio was implemented for the Class of 2017.
 Students are required to upload specific artifacts for each year of the curriculum and write a reflection paper annually.
-They are also required to meet with an e-Portfolio reviewer each April. - Complete the joint Appointment, Promotion, and Tenure policy.
-The revised criteria are still under consideration.
-Comments for revision have been returned by UCTP.
-We expect to revise the document and gain final approval by June 2014 - Increase non-federal research grant awards to > \$500,000 by 2014.
-Non-federal awards increased to \$923,741 the past fiscal year.
-The large portion of this was for expenditures from the Kennedy Center endowment. - Expand the PhD in pharmaceutical outcomes.
+They are also required to meet with an e-Portfolio reviewer each April. - Increase non-federal research grant awards to > \$500,000 by 2015.
+Non-federal awards increased to \$1.2 million the past fiscal year.